Uplift » 6 Ways to Avoid Distracted Driving

 24 Hours Icon

 Don’t multitask.
 Have a phone call that can wait?
 Take it after you stop.
 Playing music on your phone?
-Set playlists instead of choosing songs one-by-one.
-If your car has auto-climate features, these can save you a few turns of the knob while driving.
+Set playlists instead of choosing songs one by one.
+If your car has auto-climate features, they can save you a few turns of the knob while driving.
 Additionally, be sure to set your mirrors and seat position before your trip.

 5. Keep pets in crates